Downlink/test/Readme.md

 For this quick tour, we will let two computers communicate with each other using the internet.

-We will create a micro server (*remote device*) that will generate random numbers as its sole service.
+We will create a server (*remote device*) that will generate random numbers as its sole service.

 And a client application (*remote client*) that will access the random numbers.

-We will access the random numbers using a *pull* and *push* methods.
+We will access the random numbers in two methods.

 Using a *pull-method*, the client will capture the random numbers using a one time function call.

-And using the *push-method*, the client will watch the random numbers every 5 seconds for any changes.
-If the value changes, the remote device will send the new random value to the remote client.
+Using a *push-method*, the client will watch the random numbers every 5 seconds for any changes.
+If the value changes, the remote device will send the new value to the remote client.